MelSumner/pushState-app/README.md

 # pushState-app

-a non-framework app that uses history.pushState, in order to experiment with it for accessibility purposes
+a non-framework app that uses history.pushState.
+Intended to be a readily available demo app.